henomis/qdrant-go/README.md

 ### Configuration

-The only thing you need to start using Qdrant's APIs is the developer API key and related environment.
-Copy and paste them in the corresponding place in the code, select the API and the parameters you want to use, and that's it.
+The only thing you need to start using Qdrant's APIs is the API key.
+Copy and paste it in the corresponding place in the code, select the API and the parameters you want to use, and that's it.

 ### Usage